tombensve/APS/APS-Libraries/APSCoreLib/docs/aps-core-lib.md

 ## MapJsonDocValidator

-This takes a schema (made up of a `Map<String,``Object>`, see below) and another `Map<String,``Object>` representing the JSON.
+This takes a schema (made up of a `Map<String, Object>`, see below) and another `Map<String, Object>` representing the JSON.
 So the catch here is that you need a JSON parser that allows you to get the content as a Map.

-The Vertx JSON parser does.
-This uses `Map` since it is generic, does not need to hardcode dependency on a specific parser, and maps are very easy to work with in Groovy.
+The APS JSON parser of course does support this.
+The Vert.x JSON parser seems to do this, it was from that I got the idea.
+The Vert.x parser however only return a `Map` at the top level.
+If you get a value from the `Map` it will not be a `Map`!

-### Useage
+### Usage (Groovy example)

              private Map<String, Object> schema = [
                     "meta/header": "meta",